selinagl/GDA1-108500/README.md

-# GDA1-108500
+# Grundlagen der Anwendungsentwicklung A4

-Grundlagen der Anwendungsentwicklung A4
+Submited by 108500